Skip to main content

 The Manual may earn a commission when you buy through links on our site.

-Where to Stay
+Where to stay

-Best Location: Kimpton Hotel Palomar Phoenix
+Best location: Kimpton Hotel Palomar Phoenix

-Waiting area inside the Kimpton Palomar Hotel in Phoenix.
+Kimpton Palomar Hotel in Phoenix

 Not only is the Kimpton Hotel Palomar Phoenix ideal for its central location in Arizona’s capital, but also for its trendy atmosphere.
 Rooms are garbed in contemporary décor (think bold patterns and bright colors) with glass walk-in showers.
 Guests will also be quick to praise the hotel’s diverse amenities, such as the complimentary bikes, the in-room yoga mats, and the gratis use of EOS Fitness (located adjacent to the hotel).

-Price: From $179
+Price: From $282

-• Time: 11 min by car
+• Time: 11 minutes by car

 • Distance: 4 miles

-Best for Couples: The Camby, Autograph Collection
+Best for couples: The Camby, Autograph Collection

-Inside the modern and quirky Camby Hotel in Phoenix.
+The Camby Hotel in Phoenix.

 Image used with permission by copyright holder